 DEC (NOV 30, 2020 ENDS APR 1 2021

-PRICES INCLUDE ALL MATERIALS AND SUPPLIES.( laptops are required for course materials)
+PRICES INCLUDE ALL MATERIALS.( laptops are required for course materials) AND HEADPHONES

-Students are required to purchase and wear scrubs we provide them at a discounted price of $7.00 each piece and $2.00 I.D. name badge. and closed toe shoes to every class.
+Students are required to purchase and wear our scrubs we provide them at a discounted price of $14.00 for the set , $2.00 I.D. name badge, clinical practical supplies totaling $30.00 dollars and closed toe shoes to every class.

 EXAM FEE IS NOT INCLUDED IN COURSE FEE